Related articles

 STI + lazy loading + nested models = unpredictable behavior

-Single Table Inheritance is made for one base class and any number of subclasses you want as long as they all directly inherit from the base class.
+Single Array Inheritance is designed for one base class and as many subclasses as you want, As long as they all inherit directly from the base class.

-Take a look at the two following samples.
-The first one works perfectly fine while the second will give you headaches.
+Take a look at the following two examples.
+The former works perfectly well, while the latter will give you headaches.

 # Working example